Lewis & ClarkCollege of Arts & Sciences

 Gas Chromatograph - Mass Spectrometer

-The Varian Saturn 2100T mass spectrometer is interfaced to a Varian 3900 gas chromatograph, and is used to analyze masses and fragmentation patterns of molecules in complex mixtures.
+A Varian Saturn 2100T mass spectrometer interfaced to a Varian 3900 gas chromatograph is used to identify substances in complex mixtures.

-Our Malvern Zetasizer ZS90 uses dynamic light scattering to measure nanoparticle size and zeta potential (the amount of electrostatic charge/repulsion between particles in solution).
+Our Malvern Zetasizer ZS90 uses dynamic light scattering to measure nanoparticle size and zeta potential (the extent of electrostatic charge/repulsion between particles in solution).

 Molecular Modeling Laboratory

-Twelve quad-core 27” iMacs are used in general, organic, and physical chemistry courses to run Spartan and Odyssey software for modeling molecules and systems of molecules.
+Twelve 24” M1 iMacs are used in general, organic, and physical chemistry courses to run software for modeling molecules and systems of molecules.

-Three Gow-Mac gas chromatographs are used for analyzing fats in foods for the Nutrition labs.
+Our Gow-Mac gas chromatograph is used for analyzing fats in foods for the Nutrition labs.

 Data Collection Stations